Come take a closer look at Western Washington University during Fall Preview Days, our largest events for prospective students and their families!

 Can't attend the event in person?
 Register for a Virtual Academic Webinar

-People are considered fully vaccinated two weeks after receiving their last shot in a vaccine series.
+People are considered fully vaccinated after receiving their last shot in a vaccine series.
 There are several forms of valid proof of vaccination:

 - A CDC vaccination card (which includes name of person vaccinated, type of vaccine provided, and date last dose administered)

 - A photo of a CDC vaccination card as a separate document or a photo of the attendee’s vaccine card stored on a phone or electronic device